View Poker TDA Rules, Procedures, & Addendum

 One-player-to-a-hand is in effect.
 Among other things, this rule prohibits showing a hand to or discussing strategy with another player, advisor, or spectator.

-63: Exposing Cards and Proper Folding
+68: Exposing Cards and Proper Folding

 69: Ethical Play

 Poker is an individual game.
 Soft play will result in penalties, which may include chip forfeiture and/or disqualification.
 Chip dumping and other forms of collusion will result in disqualification.

-65: Etiquette Violations
+70: Etiquette Violations

-71: Warnings, Penalties, & Disqualification
+71: Warnings, Penalties, and Disqualification

-A: Penalty options include verbal warnings, one or more “missed hands”, one or more “missed rounds”, and disqualification.
-Missed rounds are assessed as follows: the offender will miss one hand for every player (including him) at the table when the penalty is given multiplied by the number of penalty rounds.
+A: Enforcement options include but are not limited to verbal warnings, one or more “missed hand” or “missed round” penalties, and disqualification.
+For missed rounds, the offender will miss one hand for every player (including him or her) at the table when the penalty is given multiplied by the number of penalty rounds.
 Repeat infractions are subject to escalating penalties.
 Players away from the table or on penalty may be anted or blinded out of a tournament.

 D: Chips of a disqualified player shall be removed from play.